Sauk people: Language

-li ta ske wa ne li se ke

-"Two turtles were sunning on a bank when a thunderstorm approached.
-When it began to rain, one turtle said to the other, 'I don't want to get wet,' and jumped into the lake."

 Geographical names

 Lake Osakis in west-central Minnesota, the Sauk River, which flows from Lake Osakis, and the towns of Osakis, Sauk Centre, and Sauk Rapids all were named for association historically with a small party of Sac who made camp on the shores of Lake Osakis.
 They had been banished from their tribe for murder.
 According to Anishinaabe oral tradition, these five Sac were killed by local Dakota in the late 18th century.

 Place names with "Sauk" references include: